kdashpez/kdashpez/_posts/2017-12-22-tbt-saturation-iii.md

 KAT: This song is disorienting.
 But a good disorienting.
 BH tries to counterbalance this with smooth, clean vocals in the chorus.
 Ultimately, it's a weird attempt at experimental R&amp;B?
 This song is literally just OK to me.
 Not my most favorite song of this album, but it's worth a listen.

-JEREMY: TThis is perhaps the most beautiful track on the album, maybe even the entire SATURATION series.
+JEREMY: This is perhaps the most beautiful track on the album, maybe even the entire SATURATION series.
 Ryan Beatty makes a guest appearance and delivers a very emotional chorus while the other lyrics are mostly somber and focus on remorse and missed opportunities.
 Reversed guitar strums play out in the background until a beat switch up takes place towards the end and the song closes on a more optimistic note.
 I can't say enough good things about this one.

 ### ALASKA